I’m sure you’ve come down with a case of Grass Is Greener Syndrome before. I know I have.

 Is there a way to hack Grass Is Greener Syndrome?

 If you are in a relationship with someone who has Grass Is Greener Syndrome, the best outcome is that you break up with them or they break up with you.
-A lot of the time, these people will still get their needs met from you while they cheat, lie and keep an eye out for greener grass.
+A lot of the time, these people will still get their needs met from you while they cheat, lie, and keep a watchful eye out for greener grass.

-That could mean anything from not deleting dating apps (even though they may not be actively using them), while they’re in a relationship with you to full-blown cheating and in some cases, carrying on side relationships (emotional and/or sexual), with other people while still being in a relationship with you.
+That could mean anything from not deleting dating apps while they’re in a relationship with you to full-blown cheating and in some cases, having relationships on the side (emotional and/or sexual), with other people while still being in a relationship with you.

 For most people, my definition of Grass Is Greener Syndrome is not believable or easily assessable.